oracle-livelabs/database-maa/zdm-physical-offline/migrate-db/migrate-db.md

    TGT\_DB\_UNIQUE\_NAME - Value of target database DB\_UNIQUE\_NAME (ORCL\_T is the one for this lab).

-   MIGRATION\_METHOD - Specifies the migration method used (OFFLINE\_PHYSICAL is used this lab).
+   MIGRATION\_METHOD - Specifies the migration method used (OFFLINE\_PHYSICAL is used in this lab).

-   DATA\_TRANSFER\_MEDIUM - Specifies the media used for source database backup (Object Storage Service is used for this lab).
+   DATA\_TRANSFER\_MEDIUM - Specifies the media used for source database backup (Object Storage Service is used in this lab).

    HOST - Specifies the cloud storage REST endpoint URL to access Oracle Cloud Object Storage ( Please refer later steps to prepare this).